Estimates and monotonicity for a heat flow of isometric G2-structures: Energy functional

 and equivalently

 \end{proposition}

 The condition (\ref{divT0}) comes from the identity

 We see from (\ref{divT0}) that the critical points of $\mathcal{E}$ correspond to $G_{2}$-structures that have divergence-free torsion.
 This description fits very well with the interpretation of the $G_{2}$-structure torsion as a connection for a non-associative gauge theory.
 The condition $ \func{div}T=0$ is then simply the analog of the Coulomb gauge.
-It is well-known (e.g. \cite{DonaldsonGauge,TaoBook}) that in gauge theory, the Coulomb gauge $d^{\ast }A=0,$ for the gauge connection $A,$ corresponds to critical points of the $L^{2}$-norm of $A$.
-In our situation, we have an exactly similar thing happening.
+It is well-known (e.g. \cite{DonaldsonKronheimer,DonaldsonGauge,TaoBook}) that in gauge theory, given some reference connection $A_{0}$, a connection $ A=A_{0}+a$ is said to be in the Coulomb gauge relative to $A_{0}$ if $ d_{A_{0}}^{\ast }a=0$ and $A$ is gauge equivalent to $A_{0}$.
+Moreover, $a$ then corresponds to critical points of the $L^{2}$-norm of $A-A_{0}$ within the gauge group orbit of $A_{0}$.
+In our situation, we have a very similar thing happening, where the Levi-Civita connection $\nabla $ plays the role of the reference connection $A_{0}$ and $T$ has the role of $a$.
+The divergence-free torsion condition can equivalently be written as $d_{\nabla }^{\ast }T=0$.

 In general, unless $DV=0$ (and hence $T^{\left( V\right) }=0$), critical points of $\mathcal{E}$ with $\func{div}T^{\left( V\right) }=0$ will not be local extrema of $\mathcal{E}.$

 \begin{proposition} Suppose $V\left( s,t\right) $ is a two-parameter family of unit octonion sections, then the Hessian of $\mathcal{E}$ at a critical point is given by